 Then it’s just a matter of understanding the subtle difference between an online prospect and a direct mail prospect.

-To learn how to become write web copy, I turned to one of the best in the business, Nick Usborne.
+To learn how to write web copy, I turned to one of the best in the business: Nick Usborne.

 If you’re not familiar with Nick, he’s been writing web copy since 1997.
-He’s written for some of the biggest companies including AOL, MSN and Yahoo.
+He’s written for some of the biggest companies in the world, including AOL, MSN and Yahoo.

-If you need a new sales page, landing page, information page or home page — or feel your entire site is in need of a serious tune-up, I can help.
+If you need a new sales page, landing page, information page or home page — or if you feel your entire site is in need of a serious tune-up, I can help.

-Click here to contact me and I’ll provide you with a free analysis of how I can improve your website’s conversion rates.
+Click here to contact me and I’ll provide you with a free consultation of how I can improve your website’s conversion rates.